ssanch/beautiful-jekyll/_posts/2018-05-18-let-const-block-scoping.md

 ---

+layout: post
-layout: post title: Flake it till you make it subtitle: Excerpt from Soulshaping by Jeff Brown bigimg: /img/path.jpg
+title: Flake it till you make it
+subtitle: Excerpt from Soulshaping by Jeff Brown big

 ## tags: [es6, javascript]